Calcutta Swimming Club: Events and Activities

-Cuisine

-In the days of the Calcutta Swimming Bath, the food served to patrons comprised "Bovril and biscuits" with the biscuits being "wet by the time the old bearer brought them in a cracked cup".
-According to food writer Mallika Basu, masala chips have been a "particular specialty" of the Calcutta Swimming Club.
-The club today also specialises in vegetarian Rajasthani cuisine for its many Marwari members.

 Notable guests and patrons

 Famous Indian guests and patrons of the club have included the famous Olympian swimmer D.D.
 Mulji and swimming champion and actress Nafisa Ali.
 Among notable overseas guests, the legendary British wartime singer Vera Lynn visited the club while touring India in 1944.

 Racial discrimination

 Like many British social clubs established in colonial India, the Calcutta Swimming Club historically had a whites-only admission policy.
 Along with Indians, African-Americans were also denied admission to the club.
 The club would not accept Indians as members even after independence.
 In 1959, the Calcutta Municipal Corporation passed a resolution condemning racial discrimination practised by the club.
 A few years later, to protest against such discrimination, the then American Ambassador to India, Chester Bowles, directed American diplomats to withdraw their membership of the club.
 According to the New York Times, the Soviet Ambassador refused to follow suit and "at least a dozen Communist diplomats, including Soviet Consul Rogov, were conspicuous users of the Olympic-sized pool."
 The situation changed in 1964 (around the time of Bowles' directive), when the Maharaja of Cooch Behar was inducted as the club's first Indian member.
 In 1976, PT Basu was elected as the first Indian president of the club.
 A controversial event in connection with the club's racial policies was an incident involving the Marxist politician (and five-time MLA) Ram Chatterjee in 1969.
 Although the club had by then admitted Indian members, it was still dominated by British and Europeans.
 To protest against this, Chatterjee brought a busload of Santhal village men, wearing loincloths and armed with bows and arrows, to the club.
 Chatterjee, together with the village men, barged into the club and jumped into the pool.